Houseplants Oxygen Production Chart: How Much Oxygen 50 Popular Plants Make

 The Science: How Plants Actually Make Oxygen

-Here’s the simple version: plants take in carbon dioxide, use light to convert it, and release oxygen.
+Here’s the simple version: plants take in carbon dioxide, use light to convert it into sugars, and release oxygen as a by-product.
 That’s photosynthesis.
-The basics never changed.
-Most houseplants do this during the day only.
-These are called C3 plants.
-But a few—like snake plant and aloe—can release oxygen at night too.
-They’re CAM plants.
+Most houseplants do this primarily during the day and use what’s known as C3 photosynthesis.

 And while that’s neat, it doesn’t add up to much.
 A single healthy plant might release 3 to 9 liters of oxygen per day, depending on its leaf area and light exposure.
 For context, one adult uses over 11,000 liters of oxygen daily.
 That’s not a typo.
 You’d need 300–500 medium plants to cover just one person’s daily oxygen needs.